-Companies in Labuan will be required to file their corporate tax returns by the end of July (extended from end of May due to the COVID-19 pandemic).
+Companies in Labuan will be required to file their corporate tax returns by October 28, 2020 (extended from end of May due to the COVID-19 pandemic).

 Within the tax forms will be additional declarations that confirm whether or not the company is adhering to Economic Substance requirements.